gosuperscript/laravel-eventstore/README.md

 You must first run the worker which will listen for events.

-*None of the options are not required.
+*None of the options are required.
 By default it will run the persistance subscription with a timeout of 10 seconds and 1 parallel event at a time.*

 ``` sh
 $ php artisan eventstore:worker